JoshData/pdf-redactor/README.md

 * internal object names
 * digital signatures

 There are so many exotic capabilities in PDF documents that it would be difficult to list them all, so this list is a very partial list.
-It would take a lot more effort to write a redaction tool that scanned all posssible places content can be hidden inside a PDF besides the places that this tool looks at, so please be aware that it is **your responsibility** to ensure that the PDFs you use this tool on only use the capabilities of the PDF format that this tool knows how to redact.
+It would take a lot more effort to write a redaction tool that scanned all possible places content can be hidden inside a PDF besides the places that this tool looks at, so please be aware that it is **your responsibility** to ensure that the PDFs you use this tool on only use the capabilities of the PDF format that this tool knows how to redact.

 ### Character replacement